Erotomania: Symptoms

 Erotomania has two forms: primary and secondary.
-Primary erotomania is also commonly referred to as de Clerambault's syndrome and Old Maid's Insanity and it exists alone without comorbidities, has a sudden onset and a chronic outcome.
+Primary erotomania is also commonly referred to as de Clérambault's syndrome and old maid's insanity and it exists alone without comorbidities, has a sudden onset and a chronic outcome.
 The secondary form is found along with mental disorders like paranoid schizophrenia, often includes persecutory delusions, hallucinations, and grandiose ideas, and has a more gradual onset.
 Patients with a "fixed" condition are more seriously ill with constant delusions and are less responsive to treatment.
-These individuals are usually timid, dependent women that are often sexually inexperienced.
+These individuals are usually timid, dependent women that are often sexually or socially inexperienced.
 In those with a more mild, recurrent condition, delusions are shorter-lived and the disorder can exist undetected by others for years.
-Problematic behaviors include actions like calling, sending letters and gifts, making unannounced house visits and other persistent stalking behaviors.
+Problematic behaviors include actions like calling and texting, sending letters and unwanted gifts, persistent internet harassment via social media and email, making unannounced house visits, contacting or attempting to contact the individual's friends, family or co-workers and other persistent stalking behaviors.

 Cause

 Erotomania may present as a primary mental disorder, or as a symptom of another psychiatric illness.
 With secondary erotomania, the erotomanic delusions are due to other mental disorders such as bipolar I disorder or schizophrenia.
-Symptoms may also be precipitated by alcoholism and the use of antidepressants.
-There may be a potential genetic component involved as family histories of first degree relatives with histories of psychiatric disorders are common.
+Symptoms may also be precipitated by alcoholism, substance abuse (including cannabis use) and the use of antidepressants.
+There may be a potential genetic component involved as family histories of first degree relatives (parents, siblings) with histories of psychiatric disorders and/or dementia are common.
+The disorder also has behavioral similarities to early onset Alzheimer's disease (mood swings, poor judgement, confusion, hallucinations).
 Sigmund Freud explained erotomania as a defense mechanism to ward off homosexual impulses which can lead to strong feelings of paranoia, denial, displacement and projection.
 Similarly, it has been explained as a way to cope with severe loneliness or ego deficit following a major loss.
 Erotomania may also be linked to unsatiated urges dealing with homosexuality or narcissism.
 Some research shows brain abnormalities occurring in patients with erotomania such as heightened temporal lobe asymmetry and greater volumes of lateral ventricles than those with no mental disorders.